Johns-Hopkins-CISRE/MISST/README.md

 # mouse_psg

-This Python project automates the process of polysomnogram grading for mice using multi-channel CNN-LSTM networks.
+This Python project uses multi-channel CNN-LSTM networks to automate the process of polysomnogram grading for mice.

 Author: Hudson Liu